+Columbus Girls Academy is a boarding school for teenage girls who are struggling with life-controlling issues or addictions, resulting in poor grades, poor choices and general misbehavior.
 Columbus Girls Academy (CGA) offers a disciplined and structured therapeutic environment that emphasizes character development, spiritual growth and personal responsibility.
 The non-profit program for girls is designed to develop the whole person in four main areas: spiritual, social, academic and physical.

 Our goal is to help students in our boarding school make positive decisions, not based on mandatory compliance, but rather the result of a genuine change of heart.
 Community service, special projects, outings and mission trips also help our boarding school students change their focus from self to serving others.

 Students enrolled in CGA are dually enrolled in Alpha Omega Academy (AOA).
 Dual enrollment allows students to be fully enrolled in the school while simultaneously taking online courses through Alpha Omega Academy.

 Ignitia courses are not only rigorous and interactive, but provide instruction based on a Christian worldview, encouraging students to consider challenging questions from a biblical perspective.
 Courses include text-based lessons, assignments, quizzes, and tests that engage students while they learn.
-Optional external web links, interactive learning games, audio and video clips, and off-computer assignments help students develop the skills necessary for academic success in a media-rich environment.
+Optional external web tools, interactive learning games, audio and video clips, and off-computer assignments help students develop the skills necessary for academic success in a media-rich environment.

 Each student is specially assigned to the caseload of a CGA on-site Pastoral Counselor.
 The counselor is the point of contact for the family, available to answer questions and give updates on the student’s progress.

 Our therapy involves an interpretation or identification of why the inappropriate behaviors are occurring, and then a contextualization of these reasons as a function of what erroneous assumptions are in place regarding meeting basic needs.
 They have acquired dysfunctional routes, behaviors, and attitudes to satisfy primary needs of security and significance.

 Teen Issues We Deal With